2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 After completing their Associate Degree, medical assisting graduates from Roane State Community College carry an average student debt load of $11,365.

 The in-demand associate degree programs at Nashville State Community College helped the school earn the #4 place on this year’s ranking of the most popular allied health & medical assisting services schools in Tennessee.
-Nashville State Community College is a moderately-sized public school located in the city of Nashville.
+Nashville State Community College is a medium-sized public school located in the city of Nashville.

 About 92% of the students majoring in medical assisting at the school are women while 8% are male.